Rega (air rescue): Aircraft fleet

+Additionally, Rega has purchased a full-flight simulator to train pilots for its Bombardier Challenger 650 fleet.

 Partners

 Rega work closely with several organizations and emergency services including the police, fire and ambulance services.
 It assists in rescue efforts related to road accidents with the Touring Club Suisse TCS.
 For alpine search, rescue and recovery operations, Rega works closely with rescue branch of the Swiss Alpine Club.
 For larger operations, Rega may request additional helicopters from the FOCA or the Swiss Accident Investigation Board (SAIB, German acronym SUST) (formerly Aircraft Accident Investigation Bureau).

 Rega is a partner of the Swiss Air Force, which supports Rega with helicopters and personnel when necessary.
 For search-and-rescue flights in difficult conditions, the Air Force has a FLIR-equipped helicopter (usually Eurocopter AS332 Super Puma or Cougar) on call.
 The Air Force continually monitors the airspace and directs emergency signals immediately to Rega.
 Aircraft equipment of the Swiss Air Force is used to gain a rapid and precise location of an emergency signal that is transmitted to the Rega helicopter early in an emergency mission.
 Rega also has access to the Air Force radio system for comprehensive radio coverage, which has a larger coverage area than civil aviation radio.